alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ---
-title: How to install the kit
+header: How to install the kit
 caption: Installation guide for new users
 ---
-# How to install the kit

 ## Download the kit as a zip